SCPv2/ceweb/README.md

 [//]: # (

 ==============================================================================
-Copyright (c) 2025 Stan Hong.
-All rights reserved.
+Copyright (c) 2025 Stan H. All rights reserved.

 This software and its source code are the exclusive property of Stan Hong.